whatwg/streams/transferable-streams-explainer.md

 *   Performing expensive transformations off the main thread.
 Transcoding, for example.
 *   Synthesizing responses from a service worker.
 For example, generating a PDF from data in the DOM and streaming it to the service worker where it can then be downloaded as a file.
 *   Processing a stream of data from an input device only accessible on the main thread.
-For example, uou could use `MediaRecorder` to capture the audio of a user's microphone and/or the video of a user's camera, pipe the captured data through a off-thread `TransformStream` to transcode it into a hypothetical new experimental media format and then upload the resulting stream to a server.
+For example, you could use `MediaRecorder` to capture the audio of a user's microphone and/or the video of a user's camera, pipe the captured data through a off-thread `TransformStream` to transcode it into a hypothetical new experimental media format and then upload the resulting stream to a server.